Computer components

 The world of mechanical keyboards is waiting for you.
 Below are some good mechanical keyboards.

-- Keychron Q5 (€279.99): Any keyboard from the Q series is a good buy, albeit a bit more expensive.
+• Keychron Q5 ($279.99): Any of the Q series keyboards is a good buy, albeit a bit more expensive.
 You can choose between tactile and linear switches.

-- Razer Pro Type Ultra ($139.89): Great for work, it's quiet, fast, and comes with an extra wrist rest.
+• Razer Pro Type Ultra (139.89): great for work, it's quiet, fast and has an extra wrist rest.